heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 | --- | --- | --- | --- |
 | 0.309 | 0.023 | 0.378 | 0.235 |

 For comparison, in the Markov Chain post, we used just the average transition probabilities and got the following that 0.31 of the opportunities would end up in "Closed Won".
-So we can see that using Monte Carlo Simulation, we get a similar result on average, but there are some runs where we get a much higher or lower probability of ending in "Closed Won" (0.24 or 0.38, repsectively).
+So we can see that using Monte Carlo Simulation, we get a similar result on average, but there are some runs where we get a much higher or lower probability of ending in "Closed Won" (0.38 or 0.24, respectively).

 We can even create a histogram of the results to see the approximate frequency of each value of "Closed Won":